 - 15.1.
-Unless otherwise prohibited by law and as otherwise prescribed by law, all tangible and real property purchased by a Party for the Consortium shall be held in trust by that Party for Consortium use, subject to the federal interest described in Section 12(d). - 15.2.
-Any Party may, with approval of the Policy Committee, loan personal property or equipment to the Lead Agency for the use of the Consortium.
-Such property shall continue to be owned by the Party, and the Lead Agency shall keep written records of such loaned equipment.
-If the Party owning the loaned equipment wishes to withdraw it from Consortium service, that Party may do so provided that, if in the opinion of the Consortium Coordinator, the property is essential to the Consortium and requires replacement to ensure consistency and proper functioning of the Consortium, then such loaned equipment shall be withdrawn only after providing a reasonable notice of withdrawal to the other Parties.
+All equipment purchased for Consortium shall be purchased, utilized and disposed of by the Lead Agency and held in trust for Consortium use, subject to the federal interest described in Section 12(d).
+It shall be recorded and identified by the Lead Agency as Consortium property, separate from other Lead Agency property.
+Prior to dissolution of the Consortium, all proceeds from the sale of any Consortium property or data shall be devoted solely to the operation of the Consortium.
+In the case of a change in Lead Agency, all right, title, and interest to Consortium property shall be transferred with the Lead Agency function to the new Lead Agency. - 15.2.
+Any Partyparty may, with approval of the Policy Committee, loan personal property or equipment to the Lead Agency for the use of the Consortium.
+Such property shall continue to be owned by the Partyparty, and the Lead Agency shall keep written records of such loaned equipment.
+If the Partyparty owning the loaned equipment wishes to withdraw it from Consortium service, that Partyparty may do so provided that, if in the opinion of the Consortium Coordinator, Director, the property is essential to the Consortium and requires replacement to ensure consistency and proper functioning of the Consortium, then such loaned equipment shall be withdrawn only after providing a reasonable notice of withdrawal to the other Parties.

-SECTION 16.RIGHTS OF WITHDRAWING PARTY TO CONSORTIUM ASSETS
+SECTION 16.RESERVED.
+RIGHTS OF TERMINATING PARTY TO CONSORTIUM ASSETS

-A Party terminatingwithdrawing from its participation in the Consortium shall continue to hold in trust all property purchased by that Party for System purposes and shall permit the Consortium or NFP, as the case may be, to use the property for its useful life for System purposes, have no financial interest in equipment purchased for the Consortium operation prior to the date of that party's termination or in assets recovered by the Consortium under any conditional transfer of assets to the NFP.
+A party terminating its participation in the Consortium shall have no financial interest in equipment purchased for the Consortium operation prior to the date of that party's termination.
 Such equipment or proceeds derived from the disposition of the equipment shall continue to be used for the continued operation of Consortium until Consortium is dissolved.